farooqqureshii/farooqqureshii/README.md

 For me in more than three lines - check out my [website](http://farooqqureshi.com).

 ## Get in touch
-I'm always up to chat & learn more -please feel free to reach out to farooq.qureshi@outlook.com or [/farooqq](https://www.linkedin.com/in/farooqq/) on Linkedin.
+I'm always up to chat & learn more - please feel free to reach out to farooq.qureshi@outlook.com or [/farooqq](https://www.linkedin.com/in/farooqq/) on Linkedin.